keithswright/PersistantCollections/README.md

  - no database setup
  - high performance is not required

- I belive the PersistantDictionary<TKey, TValue> class should do the job, because it is a drop-in replacement for Dictionary<TKey,TValue>, follows the SyncRoot pattern for thread safety and only requires a simple file on the disk.
+ I belive the PersistentDictionary<TKey, TValue> class should do the job, because it is a drop-in replacement for Dictionary<TKey,TValue>, follows the SyncRoot pattern for thread safety and only requires a simple file on the disk.
 It is not battle tested yet, but I will be using it soon.